Florida Traffic Court Records

 - Enter a no-contest plea

-Individuals with traffic citations have 30 days to choose one of these options.
+Persons found guilty of a Florida traffic violation or infraction have 30 days to choose one of the above options.
 Paying a traffic ticket is the same as pleading guilty to the traffic charges listed on the citation.
 The amount to be paid is usually listed on the ticket.
 The offender also agrees to incur points on their driving record.

 Enter a plea of not guilty to contest a traffic ticket.
 Do this at the court listed on the citation.
 Ticketed motorists who cannot appear in traffic courts for this plea must submit completed Affidavit of Defense and Admission of Waiver of Appearance form to the Clerk’s Office.
 When contest a traffic ticket in Florida, the defendant must prepare for a trial and may retain the services of an attorney.